arecmetafora/GetMeThere/README.md

 ```
 _The custom styles (under `lib` namespace) are optional._

-After declaring your `Map` view, you still need to set an offline map which contains the map itself that will be drawn.
+After declaring your `Map` view, you still need to set an offline map which contains the map image that will be drawn.
 How to do that will be described later, in the **Offline Maps** section.

 A `Compass` is like a common compass used for navigation.
-However, instead of pointing to magnetic north, it points to a location that the user is heading to.
+However, instead of pointing to magnetic north, it points to the location that the user is heading to.
 Also, in addition to the pointer, it provides the distance between the current user's location and the point of interest, in meters.

 Its declaration in XML can be done in the following way: